lukaszb/django-projector/README.rst

 django-projector
 ================

 ``django-projector`` is a project management application with task tracker and repository backend integration.
-Aimed to work with upcoming, version 1.2 of Django_ framework.
+Aimed to work with Django_ 1.2 or later.
 We are sick of Trac [1]_ and wanted to create simple application which can be easily customized or plugged into existing systems.

 Features
 --------